The principle of having more control over the things we buy is a logical one.

 What do you want the piece for?
 Does it need to help solve a specific problem, fulfil a purpose or make a decorative statement to complete a scheme?
 When you're clear on what you need and why you need it, you have the backbone of your design.

-Measure whatever you need to fit into your furniture.
+Measure whatever you need to fit into your custom made furniture.
 Measure the space then measure again!
 Will it fit?
 Think about delivery - how is it going to get to where it needs to be.

 - Design ideas: